Employment Opportunities

 Canopy offers a competitive benefits package, including medical, dental, and vision coverage; generous paid time off, including ten (10) paid holidays, as well as vacation, sick, personal, trauma days, and paid bereavement leave.
 Position descriptions are not intended to be a complete list of all responsibilities, duties or skills required for the jobs and is subject to review and change at any time, with or without notice, based upon the needs of Canopy.

-Reports to: Director of Community Partnerships
+Job Title: Director of Community Partnerships

-FLSA Status: Full Time/Non Exempt
+FLSA Status: Full time, Exempt

-Location: Canopy Child Advocacy Center & Community Settings
+Location: Child Advocacy Center

 ESSENTIAL JOB FUNCTIONS: